-

 - Native integration with popular tools like dbt, Snowflake and AWS

-- Branch deployments feature to test in isolation before production
+- Branch deployments feature is used to test in isolation before production

 Cons: